Jim Edmonds: Awards

-Edmonds' fielding ability has earned him recognition from Major League coaches and managers, who voted him a Rawlings Gold Glove winner eight times in nine seasons from 1997 to 2005.
+Edmonds' fielding ability has earned him recognition from major league coaches and managers, who voted him a Gold Glove winner eight times in nine seasons from 1997 to 2005.

-ESPN's Rob Neyer lists Edmonds as No. 12 of the top 100 players of the first decade of the 21st century due to his productivity at the plate and gold-glove skills in center field.
+ESPN's Rob Neyer listed Edmonds as No. 12 of the top 100 players of the first decade of the 21st century due to his productivity at the plate and gold-glove skills in center field.

 On August 8, 2014, Edmonds was inducted into the St. Louis Cardinals Hall of Fame.
 He was announced as a candidate for the National Baseball Hall of Fame and Museum on November 9, 2015, but was removed from the ballot on January 6, 2016, after only receiving 2.5% of the vote in his first year of eligibility.